Documentation Menu

 How Matching Works

-Scour uses semantic (meaning-based) matching to compare your interests against articles.
-This means:
+Scour combines two signals to compare your interests against articles:

 Specificity Tiers

-Each interest has a specificity setting that controls how strictly articles must match.
+Each interest has a specificity setting that shifts the balance between semantic and lexical matching.
 You can change it by editing any interest.

-• Broad โ€” Matching uses only semantic similarity.
-Good for wide topics like "Technology" or "Culture" where relevant articles may not mention the topic by name.
+• Broad โ€” Semantic matching does most of the work.
+Good for wide topics like "Technology" or "Culture" where relevant articles often talk around the topic rather than naming it directly.

-• Specific โ€” Strict matching.
-Articles that don't mention any of your keywords are penalized.
-Use this for precise terms like "Rust" or "PostgreSQL" where you only want articles that explicitly discuss the topic.
+• Specific โ€” Lexical matching does most of the work.
+Use this for precise terms like "Rust" or "PostgreSQL" where you want articles that explicitly discuss the topic with its actual name.

 Interest Recommendations